InitialBug/MarCo-Dialog/README.md

 ### Acknowledgements
-We sincerely thank for the [MultiWoZ](https://github.com/budzianowski/multiwoz) for publishing such a great dataset.
+We sincerely thank the [MultiWoZ team](https://github.com/budzianowski/multiwoz) for publishing such a great dataset.
-The code is modified from [HDSA-Dialog](https://github.com/wenhuchen/HDSA-Dialog).
-Thanks them for their contributions on developing it!
+The code of this work is modified from [HDSA-Dialog](https://github.com/wenhuchen/HDSA-Dialog).
+We also thank the authors for developing it!